 "The only way to have real success in science, the field I’m familiar with, is to describe the evidence very carefully without regard to the way you feel it should be."

 "And therefore when we go to investigate we shouldn’t pre-decide what it is we are trying to do except to find out more about it."

 "That is the principle of science.
 If there is an exception to any rule, and if it can be proved by observation, that rule is wrong."

-— Richard Feynman, theoretical physicist, scientist, teacher, raconteur, and drummer
+— Richard Feynman, theoretical physicist, scientist, teacher, raconteur and drummer

-10 Times Richard Feynman Blew Our Minds
+Bonus Video: 10 Times Richard Feynman Blew Our Minds